golfgenius/gg_ip_client_mate/README.md

 ## Code of Conduct

 Everyone interacting in the GgIpClientMate project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/gg_ip_client_mate/blob/main/CODE_OF_CONDUCT.md).

+## Configure variables needed for this gem
+To configure GgIpClientMate, use the GgIpClientMate::Config.#{variable}= method to set the client_identifier, client_secret, redirect_uri, or oauth_provider_uri variables.
+Simply replace #{variable} with the name of the variable you wish to set.